akonkol/tool_trace/README.md

 The distance between the camera and tool may very from person to person.
 To adjust for this variance there is a simple calibration process.

-1) Take a picture of a 10mm x 10mm square with an Iphone (3024, 4032 pixels)
+1) Take a picture of a 10mm x 10mm square
 2) Run the calibrate command and follow the prompts
 3) As long as you never change the following you should never have to calibrate again:
   - distance between tool and camera